 In Alzheimer's disease, complex changes and specific conflicts occur in different brain regions.
 The number of reactive astrocytes increases, engulfing and reducing the amyloid plaques.
 In addition, astrocytes surround the amyloid plaques and secrete proinflammatory factors in the extracellular space

 (22).
 Currently, no single hypothesis about what causes AD has been proven, a fact which argues for the heterogeneity of this dementia.
 For decades, it has been thought by many that the amyloid cascade hypothesis was the correct cause and this thinking was supported and promoted financially by a host of pharmaceutical companies around the world.
 The Aβ hypothesis argues that in AD there is an increase in oxidative stress caused by the accumulation of Aβ and that its elimination has been a priority but without positive results to the patients.
-There are much researches showing that increased levels of ROS have been linked to AD (23) but the effects of antioxidants in clinical studies have been disappointing, either because high concentrations of antioxidants are pro-oxidants, or because oxidative stress occurs relatively early in the course of the disease, or, because the combination of antioxidants fails in the clinical stage.
+There are much research showing that increased levels of ROS have been linked to AD (23) but the effects of antioxidants in clinical studies have been disappointing, either because high concentrations of antioxidants are pro-oxidants, or because oxidative stress occurs relatively early in the course of the disease, or, because the combination of antioxidants fails in the clinical stage.
 Analogous to microglia, astrocytes play multiple roles in the organization and maintenance of brain structure and function.
 Multiple studies show that astrocytes dynamically modulate information processing, signal transmission, neural and synaptic plasticity, as well as homeostasis control of the blood-brain barrier.
 The astrocytic role in immune responses is not entirely clear.
 The evidence suggests that, astrocytes act as a protector during cerebral ischemia, whereas against inflammation mediated by the lipopolysaccharide of Escherichia coli, its intervention seems to be harmful (24).
 In the cells of the retina, however, it has been reported that through the production of lipoxins, astrocytes have an anti-inflammatory and neuroprotective effect against acute and chronic lesions (25).
 Similarly, the role of the cytokine IL-33 produced by astrocytes has recently been demonstrated to the microglial approach to the synaptic terminals, as well as the development of neural circuits (26).
 From prior studies discussed above on the action of IL-1α +, it may be concluded that there is also a correlation between IL-1α and the greater number of GFAP + astrocytes (GFAP-immunoreactive astrocytes) (27).
 Conversely, it has been demonstrated in a study carried out in mice with multiple sclerosis that signals of the proinflammatory cytokine TNF-α promote in astrocytes a change in synaptic transmission and produce interference at the cognitive level (28).
 Other studies have shown that the activation of certain

 transcription factors are also involved in protective (STAT3) (29) or injurious (NF-κB) effects (30).
 More details about the relationships between glia cells and Alzheimer's disease can find them in (31).